 What are the top 10 best luxury lodges in Australia?
 Australia offers exciting cities and outstanding natural wonders.
-Sydney, Melbourne and Adelaide, as well as Perth, are well worth visiting, but for something more off the beaten track, book into a luxury lodge in a wilderness location.
+Sydney, Melbourne, and Adelaide, as well as Perth, are well worth visiting, but for something more off the beaten track, book into a luxury lodge in a wilderness location.

-If you want to book any luxury hotel, in Australia or beyond, use our luxury travel concierge.
-Our agents offer exclusive free upgrades, free breakfasts, free hotel credit and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, InterContinental and more for the same price as the hotel’s own websites.
-You will also get all your usual Marriott Bonvoy or InterContinental etc points and status benefits if you book with us.
+If you want to book any luxury hotel in Australia or beyond, use our luxury travel concierge.
+Our agents offer exclusive free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, InterContinental, and more for the same price as the hotel’s own websites.
+You will also get all your usual Marriott Bonvoy or InterContinental etc, points and status benefits if you book with us.

 1. Peppers Cradle Mountain Lodge

-If you really want to get away from it all, you need to stay at this “must-visit” resort, which lies on the edge of the spectacular World Heritage listed Cradle Mountain Lake St Clair National Park, one of Tasmania’s premier wilderness regions.
+If you really want to get away from it all, you need to stay at this “must-visit” resort, which lies on the edge of the spectacular World Heritage-listed Cradle Mountain Lake St Clair National Park, one of Tasmania’s premier wilderness regions.

 Also available are Spa Cabins, which feature a spa bath and shower.
-You can choose between a contemporary furnished one with wood-fire look gas fire or go for the more traditional décor and wood combustion fire.
-Spa Suites and King Billy suites are even more luxurious, with king-size beds, spa bathrooms and a different selection of gourmet surprises for each evening of your stay.
+You can choose between a contemporary furnished one with a wood-fire look gas fire or go for the more traditional décor and wood combustion fire.
+Spa Suites and King Billy suites are even more luxurious, with king-size beds, spa bathrooms, and a different selection of gourmet surprises for each evening of your stay.
 My room tip is to ask for a room with a real fireplace.

 With some of Tasmania’s most spectacular wilderness on your doorstep, walking is a must.
 The activities staff at the lodge have a wide range of self-guided routes on offer, ranging from 20 minutes to 9 hours.
-Other activities for guests to enjoy include fly fishing, mountain biking and a native animal night viewing tour.
+Other activities for guests to enjoy include fly fishing, mountain biking, and a native animal night viewing tour.

 Peppers Cradle Mountain Lodge is a luxurious retreat situated on the doorstep of one of the finest National Parks in Tasmania.
 Qantas offers connecting flights to Devonport from London Heathrow via Dubai and Melbourne.
 The hotel is located about 1 hr 15 mins drive from Devonport.